FAQ (Frequently Asked Questions) regarding the RL 2000 and RL 4000 ResortLock (non-connected) locks by RemoteLock

 Q) How do ResortLocks communicate with the portal?

 For example, if you wanted to give your guest access to your property from Friday at 2:00pm to Sunday at 12:00pm, your lock would already know that the code should be, say, 1234567890.
-The other part of the equation is our online code generation software (that is free to use), which is what you need to be able to be able to know what code is going to work on the lock for any given period of time.
+The other part of the equation is our online code generation software, which is what you need to be able to know what code is going to work on the lock for any given period of time.

 The ResortLock online code generation software contains the exact same algorithm that the lock’s computer chip has.
 So, essentially, your computer will know what your lock is thinking because they were both “pre-configured” to make the same computations and, as a result, come up with the same codes.

 Instructions to program a fob to a lock:

 Q) How do I program a fob to a lock?